Trangth97/BI-EOF-Document/docs/source/dataset/edit.rst

 Editing Dataset
 ===============

-To update a dataset’s parameters, you can click the « Edit Dataset Property » |edit| button.
+To update a dataset’s parameters, you can click the « Edit Dataset Property » |edit_dataset| button.
 The da-taset editing form opens allowing to make changes.

 .. image:: ../images/dataset/edit_dataset_1.png
     :align: center